 Issue or Driver What are we doing?
 What is the benefit?
 How much will it cost?
 When are we doing it Growth Level of Service Renew Wastewater network capacity and legal Kaiapoi sewer capacity upgrade.
 Meet levels of service, provide capacity for growth, and improve environmental outcomes by reducing wastewater overflows.
-20.0m 2025-2031 $\checkmark$ $\checkmark$ compliance Wellbeing linkages 😽 😩 📾 Assumptions • Modelling of network deficiencies confirms the estimated budget, and indicative timeframe is appropriate. • Attempts to reduce Infiltration and Inflow may not be effective.
+20.0m 2025-2031 \checkmark ~ compliance Wellbeing linkages 💙 😩 🚳 Modelling of network deficiencies confirms the estimated budget, and indicative timeframe is appropriate.
+Attempts to reduce Infiltration and Inflow may not be effective.
+Years 1 to 3 of this project involve assessing options and selecting a strategy which will confirm capital cos depend on the catchment Infiltration and Inflow investigations network modelling to be completed in 2021. basin upgrade and Accommodate growth.
 Alternative option/s • Years 1 to 3 of this project involve assessing options and selecting a strategy which will confirm capital costs.
 The outcome will depend on the catchment Infiltration and Inflow investigations network modelling to be completed in 2021.
 Growth and legal compliance Rangiora wastewater aeration basin upgrade and Woodend wastewater treatment pond extension (new oxidation pond).
-Accommodate growth.
-Rangiora aeration basin 4.6m Woodend treatment pond extension 3.0m 2024-2027 2029-2031 ~ Wellbeing linkages 😙 😩 🚳 Assumptions May have negative climate change impacts (not quantified).
-Alternative option/s • If growth in serviced properties is slower than pr rojected, the upgrade i may be deferred.
+Accommodate growth. basin 2024-2027 2029-2031 ✓ Wellbeing linkages 😵 🙁 📾 Assumptions May have negative climate change impacts (not quantified).
+Alternative option/s • If growth in serviced properties is slower than pr rojected, the upgrade r may be deferred.
 Compliance Oxford WWTP Upgrade and Sludge Treatment.
 Meet consent conditions.
-14.0m 2024-2028 $\checkmark$ $\checkmark$ Wellbeing linkages 😙 😩 🍘 Assumptions • May have negative climate change impacts (not quantified).
+14.0m 2024-2028 \checkmark \checkmark Wellbeing linkages 😯 😩 🚳 Assumptions May have negative climate change impacts (not quantified).
 Alternative option/s • Wastewater is pumped to Rangiora wastewater treatment plant for trea atment.

 Issue or Driver What are we doing?
 What is the benefit?
 How much will it cost?
 When are we doing it Growth Level of Service Renew Growth Ashley Village rising main 1 and Ashley Village servicing.
 Extend services to existing communities.
-8.5m 2033-2041 $\checkmark$ Wellbeing linkages 😙 😩 🝏 we Growth Level of Service 41 41 41 ion to the Eastern District sewage set of this process. of this process. for and would have significant cost 44 Assumptions • Existing septic tanks are no longer a viable option for the village. • Growth is likely to occur in the surrounding area.
-Alternative option/s Alternative options have already been considered nsidered as part of the Loburn Lea connection to the Eastern District sewage scheme Growth Waikuku township servicing.
+8.5m 2033-2041 \checkmark Wellbeing linkages 🕜 😩 🍘 Assumptions • Existing septic tanks are no longer a viable option for the village. • Growth is likely to occur in the surrounding area.
+Alternative option/s • Alternative options have already been considered as part of the Loburn Lea connection to the Eastern District sewage scheme.
+Growth Waikuku township servicing.
 Extend services to existing communities.
-5.6m 2038-2040 $\checkmark$ Wellbeing linkages 😪 📾 Assumptions Growth will continue to occur north of RavenswoThe Waikuku Township requires reticulated service rowth will continue to occur north of Ravenswood. ne Waikuku Township requires reticulated servicing.
-Alternative option/s Preferred alignments and treatment locations to be confirmed through the project.
+5.6m 2038-2040 \checkmark Wellbeing linkages 💎 😩 🚳 Assumptions Growth will continue to occur north of Ravenswood.
+The Waikuku Township requires reticulated servicing.
+Alternative option/s • Preferred alignments and treatment locations to be confirmed through the project.
 Consent/ climate change Eastern Districts Sewerage Scheme (EDSS) treatment upgrade.
 Reduce negative effects from wastewater treatment.
-88.4m 2032-2039 $\checkmark$ $\checkmark$ Wellbeing linkages 😙 😩 🚳 e we it Growth Level of Service 041 041 041 041 040 040 040 039 039 039 039 039 040 044 044 044 044 044 044 044 044 04 Assumptions Obtaining consent likely to be a lengthy process.It is proposed that the Ocean Outfall will continue e to be used.
-Alternative option/s Options for any treatment improvements and cor An alternative discharge option other than the Or environmental challenges. nsenting will be consid cean Outfall has not b dered as part of this p een budgeted for and brocess. d would have s significant cos ts and Climate change Wastewater assets climate change protection.
+88.4m 2032-2039 \checkmark \checkmark Wellbeing linkages Y 😩 🍘 Assumptions Obtaining consent likely to be a lengthy process • It is proposed that the Ocean Outfall will continu e to be used.
+Alternative option/s Options for any treatment improvements and con nsenting will be consid dered as part of this p process.
+An alternative discharge option other than the O environmental challenges. cean Outfall has not b been budgeted for and d would have significant cos sts and Climate change Wastewater assets climate change protection.
 Reduce risks to assets from climate change.
-34.0m 2034-2044 $\checkmark$ Wellbeing linkages 🕜 😩 🚳 Assumptions Uncertainty as to when the work should be comp pleted.
-Alternative option/s • Treatment options are being developed and a rar nge of options will be considered through th his process.
+34.0m 2034-2044 \checkmark Wellbeing linkages 😽 😩 🍘 Assumptions Uncertainty as to when the work should be com pleted.
+Alternative option/s Treatment options are being developed and a range of options will be considered through this process.